Nun-z/Nun-z.github.io/README.md

 ### Step 2: Create an application in Microsoft Partner Center

 Now we will use the Partner Center to create an app that you can submit to your own private Microsoft Store.
+This will be the bulk of the required work.

 **1.**  Navigate to this URL (https://partner.microsoft.com/overview).